userfriendanonymous/ssli/README.md

 # Claw

-Claw is CLI tool for interacting with Scratch. (such as following users or loving a project) Claw is being created just for fun.
+Claw is CLI tool for interacting with Scratch. (such as following users or loving a project) Claw is created just for fun.

 It also supports multi-account management.